Jonny-exe/dezentralized-file-storage/README.md

 INIT FILES
 ----
   - [x] Read all files
-  - [ ] Create list of files and their destination (ASK HOW THE HELL THE NETWORK SHOULD WORK)
   - [ ] Create some initial users list to spread the message
   - [x] Create a hash for each file dependent on its content